Texas Fence Guide Glossary

 Fence that alternates the “bad” rail side and “good” picket side of the fence every 7 feet.
 Good-neighbor fences provide the same amount of rail and picket side for each neighbor’s fence, negating disagreements about who gets which side of the fence.

-Specific methods used to fence hilly or contoured areas.
+These are specific methods used to fence hilly or contoured areas.
 Different slope types, or grade changes, are used to address the change in elevation over the length of a fence.

 - Stepping – This style of fence gradually steps down the slope, resembling stair steps.
 Stepping is for steep slopes where a fence cannot be “racked” enough to follow the grade and must be stepped.
 Stepping a fence results in gaps underneath the fence that can be covered or left open if the space is not an issue.